On an overcast day at Novant Health Medical Group - Huntersville, Dr. John Botti was heard asking patients, “Are you OK with the Pfizer vaccine?”

 The uptick in vaccinations was also felt at the Hanes vaccine clinic in Winston-Salem.
 After a couple of slow months, more than 800 people a week were coming through their doors, said Renae Caldwell, director of operations and experience at NHMG.

 “I think a lot of people were nervous at first, but now they know people who have safely received the vaccine and there’s a lot of encouragement in that,” Caldwell said.

-The start of a new school year is another contributing factor.
+The start of a new school year was another contributing factor.
 “We’re definitely seeing more families bringing in their children right now.
 Kids want to go back to school, participate in sports and hang out with friends.
 Getting vaccinated helps them do that more safely,” she said.

 Tragedy is what prompted 41-year-old Promyse Young to overcome his fears.
-Despite never being one the get the annual flu shot, the radio station traffic manager recently received his first COVID vaccine dose in north Charlotte.
+Despite never being one the get the annual flu shot, the radio station traffic manager finally received his first COVID vaccine dose in north Charlotte.

 “My stepmom and my best friend’s mom both passed away from COVID.
 And just yesterday, I got an email that another one of my friend’s mom died,” Young said.
 “After a while, you can't be hardheaded anymore.
 You got to trust the science and do it.”

 For another group of people, it’s access – not hesitancy – that’s prevented them from getting vaccinated sooner.